-I began reading this novel skeptically, I admit.
+I began reading this novel sceptically, I admit.
 It seemed to be just another retelling of Jhansi Ki Rani, the warrior queen who splintered the barrier of gender to fight for her kingdom.
-But I was pleasantly surprised when Moupia Basu’s Chandraki swept in like a storm cloud and stole the show.
+But I was pleasantly surprised when Moupia Basu‘s Chandraki swept in like a storm cloud and stole the show.

-The title of the historical fiction novel is derivational at most, Rani Lakshmibai playing a very important role, yes, but the protagonist of the novel is another formidable woman, Chandraki, the queen’s confidant and champion right-hand.
+The title of the historical fiction novel is derivational at most, Rani Lakshmibai plays a very important role, yes, but the protagonist of the novel is another formidable woman, Chandraki, the queen’s confidant and champion right-hand.

 The beginning of the novel is Chandraki’s origin story, as the daughter of a courtesan in the kingdom of Gangadhar Rao of Jhansi and her gradual rise into a position of power alongside Rani Lakshmibai.
-There is an amalgamation of the bildungsroman as well as the stream of consciousness technique in the style of narration, which leaves the reader anticipating and questioning every action on Chandraki’s part in the story.
+There is an amalgamation of the bildungsroman as well as the stream-of-consciousness technique in the style of narration, which leaves the reader anticipating and questioning every action on Chandraki’s part in the story.
 It engages the reader intensely and leaves us rooting for her victory until the very end.

-Basu’s style of writing is arresting and this she manages to transport the reader to the Jhansi of the 1850s, its people fleshed out vividly, its culture and backdrop illustrated authentically.
+Basu’s style of writing is arresting and she manages to transport the reader to the Jhansi of the 1850s, its people fleshed out vividly, its culture and backdrop illustrated authentically.

 The tales of valour

 The eternal tales of valour of Jhansi Ki Rani that we grew up with as children set the foundation for the novel.
 The predominant theme of the story is the courage of the two protagonists.
 Basu’s readers undertake and experience the journey of Chandraki and Rani Lakshmibai from young, inexperienced girls to strong women who take control of their own destinies.